 Types of Safety Glass and Their Applications

-Safety glass is designed to shatter differently from other types of glass, to help prevent injuries from flying shards.
-There are two types of safety glass: tempered glass and laminated glass.
+There are two types of safety glass, tempered glass and laminated glass.
 Tempered glass is exceptionally strong and heat resistant and gets its strength from a tempering process in which the glass is heated to extremely high temperatures and cooled down quickly.
 Common applications for tempered glass include rear and side windows on automobiles, glass shower doors, glass coffee carafes and windows in oven doors.

 Laminated glass has three layers.
-The outer layers are made of ordinary glass; the middle layer is a clear, thin vinyl sheet that has been bonded to the glass on each side.
+The outer two layers are made of ordinary glass while the middle layer is a clear, thin vinyl sheet that has been bonded to the glass on each side.
 Common applications for laminated glass include auto windshields, skylight windows and windows designed to resist hurricane-strength winds.

 How Tempered Glass Shatters